 Installation guide

-Download binary from release page
+Download the binary from the release page

 curl -L https://github.com/NethermindEth/sedge/releases/download/v<VERSION>/sedge-v<VERSION>-<OS>-<ARCH> --output sedge